International Volunteer Day 2022: Date, Theme, History, Significance & More

-This day also focuses on achieving the Sustainable Development Goals (SDGs) and highlight the work of the volunteers in building resilient communities.
+This day also focuses on achieving the Sustainable Development Goals (SDGs) and highlights the work of the volunteers in building resilient communities.
 It is observed on 5 December every year.

-According to UN, International Volunteer Day promote peace and development in championing the recognition of volunteers and working with partners to integrate volunteerism into development programming.
+According to the UN, International Volunteer Day promotes peace and development by championing the recognition of volunteers and working with partners to integrate volunteerism into development programming.

-It also provides a unique chance for volunteers and organisations to celebrate their efforts, promote their work, share their values among communities, non-governmental organisation (NGOs), United Nations agencies, government authorities, and the private sector.
+It also provides a unique chance for volunteers and organizations to celebrate their efforts, promotes their work, and shares their values among communities, non-governmental organization (NGOs), United Nations agencies, government authorities, and the private sector.

 International Volunteer Day: History

-In December 1985, The United Nations General Assembly first approved and started the celebration of the International Volunteer Day every year on 5th December.
-This day celebration helps many volunteers to get mobilized and works in association with the partners and the government organisations to set a framework of the programme to promote and carry on the domestic volunteerism in all the nations.
+In December 1985, The United Nations General Assembly first approved and started the celebration of International Volunteer Day every year on 5th December.
+This day celebration helps many volunteers to get mobilized and work in association with the partners and government organizations to set a framework for the program to promote and carry on domestic volunteerism in all the nations.
 These volunteers use online volunteering services and prepare an action plan for continuous human development.
 It is seen that in all cultures, languages, and religions, the act of Volunteering has been found.
 To make the world a better place, several people come forward to volunteer their time and skills and help to improve the love of others.
 During volunteerism, they also gain a greater sense of belonging to their communities.